needle-mirror/com.unity.sequences/Documentation~/hierarchy-window.md

 * To create a Master Sequence, right-click in your current Scene and select **Sequences > Master Sequence**.

 * To create a Sequence, right-click on the GameObject that represents the Sequence (or Master Sequence) that should contain the one you want to create, and select **Sequences > Sequence**.

+## Converting a Sequence GameObject into a Prefab

+You can convert any Sequence GameObject into a Prefab.
+However, this choice comes with a few side effects you should be aware of.
+See [how to manage Sequences as Prefabs](sequences-as-prefabs.md).

 ## Deleting Sequence GameObjects <br />(not recommended)